 The normal treatment for food poisoning is prescribed antibiotics and whilst they perform their role of destroying the harmful bacteria, they are not without side effects and can disrupt the balance of the good bacteria in our gut.
 This does not mean that you should not take antibiotics when you have food poisoning, but you may be able to prevent this concern or certainly replace the good bacteria lost through antibiotic usage by using a good probiotic.

-I normally tend to recommend the use of a good probiotic such as Mega Probiotic ND by Food Science of Vermont, usually taken seven days before your holiday, whilst on holiday and for another week upon your return.
+I normally tend to recommend the use of a good probiotic such as Mega Probiotic ND, usually taken seven days before your holiday, whilst on holiday and for another week upon your return.
 Probiotics are live bacteria that confer a wide array of positive benefits to our bodies.
 Specifically from the food poisoning point, they may help to fight of disease-causing bacteria which commonly cause food poisoning.

 How to treat prickly heat